-Try to identify what key area of your career or business that you want to improve.
+Try to identify one key area of your livelihood or business that you want to improve.
 This will help you narrow your focus to the potential mentors who can help you achieve your goals.

-Once you know exactly what you want and why you want it, you can start researching local entrepreneurs, authors, and inspiring people with expertise on Google, LinkedIn or Twitter.
+Once you know exactly what you want to achieve and why, you can start researching local entrepreneurs, authors, and inspiring people with the expertise you need on Google, LinkedIn or Twitter.

-If you can’t find anyone specific that you really want to contact, search on Google for local events and conferences where you can meet successful people in your industry.
+If you can’t find anyone that you really want to contact, search on Google for local events and conferences where you can meet successful people in your field.

 2. Always Give Before You Take:

-This is something most people don’t do.
+This is something that many people don’t do.
 I usually get 5-10 emails a day from complete strangers that ask me for favours before they’ve even introduced themselves.

-It makes me wonder if some people are raised by wolves… I’d estimate I get 50-100 emails like this for every person that mindfully provides some value and properly introduce themselves before they ask for a favour.
+I get a great many more emails like this for every person that thoughtfully provides some value and properly introduces themselves before they ask for a favour.

-If you’re going to approach successful people, you can bet that they are very busy and don’t have any time to waste with people who don’t value their time.
+If you’re going to approach successful people, you can bet that they are busy and don’t have time to waste with people who don’t value their time.

 You must know exactly what you want and be able to demonstrate how you can give back.
 The best mentor/mentee relationships are always the ones that are mutually beneficial.

-If you’re young and inexperienced, you may think that you don’t have anything valuable to provide someone who is much more experienced.
-If you spend some time contemplating what you’re good at and most passionate about, I’m sure you can find something to offer.
+If you’re young and inexperienced, you may think that you don’t have anything valuable to offer someone who is more experienced.
+If you spend some time contemplating what you’re good at and most passionate about, no doubt you can find something to offer.

-Perhaps you have a unique understanding of a new and disruptive technology, you’re on the cutting edge of an emerging trend in business, or you know someone in your personal network that you could refer to your potential mentor.
+Perhaps you have an uncommon understanding of a new and disruptive technology, you’re involved in an emerging trend in business, or you know someone in your personal network that you could refer to your potential mentor.

 There is a lot of knowledge and know-how that people of different generational mindsets can share with each other in a mutually beneficial way.